kadirpekel/algorig/README.md

 [offline] HPAMDTCS3B2BZUGP5JUNDNBKVWXYPKPC56VEYT3WYBEONPVD6HJLUHMTVQ  HPAMDTCS3B2BZUGP5JUNDNBKVWXYPKPC56VEYT3WYBEONPVD6HJLUHMTVQ  4000008000000000 microAlgos
 ```

+Please refer the Algorand sandbox project page itself for more configuration options and any other details.

-Now feel free to pick one of the accounts as the contract owner so that we can proceed to our Algorig setup.
-Please refer the Algorand Sandbox project page itself for more configuration options and any other details.
+Now feel free to pick one of the accounts listed above as a contract owner so that we can assign it while setting up our Algorig project.

 ### Get started with Algorig

-Since we're done with our local Algorand Node setup, now we're ready to develop an Algorand smart sontract using Algorig.
+Since we're done with our local Algorand node setup, now we're ready to develop an Algorand smart sontract using Algorig.
 Before we start, let's first configure a virtual environment located under a project directory which will be the home folder of our smart contract project.

 ```bash
 $ mkdir mydefi